brucefan1983/GPUMD/doc/potentials/lennard_jones.rst

    \frac{\sigma_{ij}^{6} }{ r_{ij}^{6} }
    \right).

-For the implementation in :program:`GPUMD` the potential has not been neither shifted or damped.
+For the implementation in :program:`GPUMD` the potential has neither been shifted nor damped.
 This is important to keep in mind when using this model as it implies that both energy and force change discontinuously at the cutoff.

 The implementation in :program:`GPUMD` supports up to 10 atom types.